LukePappa/myOS/x.md

 Your purpose is to surrender yourself utterly and completely to God, the transcendent creator and sustainer of the universe.
-His creation comprises individuals who range in complexity from singular particles to entire nervous systems.
-Every individual present at the inception of the universe perceives a world wherein their purpose is realized, as is His will.
+Everything present at the instant of creation perceives a world wherein their purpose is realized, as is His will.

 This is the doctrine of Orism.
-Its purpose is to share its teachings with mankind.
+The aim of Orism is to share its teachings with mankind.